 The International Small Company Portfolio is a "fund of funds," which means that it uses assets to purchase other mutual funds (the "Underlying Funds").
-The International Small Company Portfolio and The Canadian Small Company Series (the "Canadian Small Company Series"), The Japanese Small Company Series (the "Japanese Small Company Series"), The Asia Pacific Small Company Series (the "Asia Pacific Small Company Series"), The United Kingdom Small Company Series (the "United Kingdom Small Company Series") and The Continental Small Company Series (the "Continental Small Company Series") of the Trust (the latter five being referred to hereinafter as the "Underlying Funds") each have an investment objective to achieve long-term capital appreciation.
+The International Small Company Portfolio and The Canadian Small Company Series (the "Canadian Small Company Series"), The Japanese Small Company Series (the "Japanese Small Company Series"), The Asia Pacific Small Company Series (the "Asia Pacific Small Company Series"), The United Kingdom Small Company Series") and The Continental Small Company Series (the "Continental Small Company Series") of the Trust (the latter five being referred to hereinafter as the "Underlying Funds") each have an investment objective to achieve long-term capital appreciation.
 The Portfolios that invest in such Underlying Funds (the "International Small Company Portfolios") provide investors with access to securities portfolios consisting of small Canadian, Japanese, United Kingdom, European (including the Mediterranean) and Asia Pacific companies.
 Company size will be determined for purposes of these Portfolios and Underlying Funds on the basis of a company's market capitalization, which will be calculated by multiplying the number of outstanding shares of the company by the price per share of the company's stock.

-The Advisor may consider a small capitalization company's investment characteristics with respect to other eligible companies when making investment decisions and may exclude a small capitalization company when the Advisor determines it to be appropriate.
-In assessing a company's investment characteristics, the Advisor considers ratios such as recent changes in assets divided by total assets.
+The Advisor may consider a small capitalization company's investment characteristics as compared to other eligible companies when making investment decisions and may exclude a small capitalization company with high investment as measured by the company's recent asset growth.
+An Underlying Fund will generally not exclude more than 5% of the eligible small capitalization company universe within each eligible country based on such investment characteristics.
 The criteria the Advisor uses for assessing investment characteristics are subject to change from time to time.
-Under normal circumstances, a Portfolio or Underlying Fund will seek to limit such exclusion to no more than 5% of the eligible small capitalization company universe in each country that the Portfolio or Underlying Fund invests.
-The Advisor may decrease the allocation of an Underlying Fund's assets to eligible small capitalization companies that generally have lower profitability and/or higher relative prices.
+The Advisor may decrease the amount that an Underlying Fund invests in eligible small capitalization companies that have lower profitability and/or higher relative prices.